Scalingo/documentation/src/_posts/languages/php/2000-01-01-dependencies.md

 If you want to install a private dependency, you need to define the `COMPOSER_AUTH` environment variable, as specified in [the Composer documentation](https://getcomposer.org/doc/03-cli.md#composer-auth).

-For instance, for a private dependency hosted on GitHub, the `COMPOSER_AUTH` environment variable should contain:
+For a private dependency hosted on GitHub, the `COMPOSER_AUTH` environment variable should contain:

 ```json
 {